ocul-libraries/OCUL-NDE-Customization-Package/OCUL_CUSTOMIZATIONS.md

 This file outlines the customizations that are included in this code base.

+## General Customizations
+Include your customization package code in `/src/assets` to customize the home page and provide custom logos, CSS, and JavaScript.
+Files in the `src/assets` directory will automatically get included in the customization package when it is built with `npm run build`.

+## Custom Components

 ### OCUL Location Items Filter
 This component simply expands the location item filters by default when viewing the full display of a record that contains multiple items (Under the Locations heading).